MichaelHatherly/CommonMark.jl/README.md

 These can all be disabled using `disable!`.
 Note that disabling some parser rules may result in unexpected results.
 It is recommended to be conservative in what is disabled.

+**Note**

+Until version `1.0.0` the rules listed above are subject to change and should be considered unstable regardless of whether they are exported or not.